stfc/PSyclone/doc/profiling.rst

-But most flexibility is possible by using the profiler transformation explicitly in the script.
-The script takes either a single AST Node or a list of AST Nodes as parameter, and will insert a Profile Node into the AST, with the specified nodes as children.
+But most flexibility is possible by using the profiler transformation explicitly in a transformation script.
+The script takes either a single AST Node or a list of AST Nodes as argument, and will insert a Profile Node into the AST, with the specified nodes as children.
 At code creation time the listed children will all be enclosed in one profile region.